a5hk/theme-generator/CONTRIBUTING.md

-# Contributing to Night Coder
+# Contributing to Theme Generator

 1. Modify the source code [/src](/src)
    - You can find color palettes in [/src/common](/src/common)